JackDilger/Milstone-Project-One/README.md

         1. As the company owner, I want to gain new customers.
         2. As the company owner, I want to get booked for private hire events.
-        3. As the company owner, I want to increase our sales
+        3. As the company owner, I want to increase our sales.

 ## Layout